uhs-robert/sshfs.yazi/README.md

 ## 🕶️ What does it do?

 Mount any host from your `~/.ssh/config`, or add custom hosts, and browse remote files as if they were local.
+Mount specific remote directories (like `/var/log` or `/etc`) or the entire home/root filesystem.
 Jump between your local machine and remote mounts with a single keystroke.

 <https://github.com/user-attachments/assets/b7ef109a-0941-4879-b15a-a343262f0967>